Matt Levy: Competitive career

 Levy won two medals – gold in the Mixed 4 × 100 m medley relay 34 pts and bronze in the Men's 50 m Freestyle S7 at the 2022 World Para Swimming Championships, Madeira.

 He competed at the 2022 Birmingham Commonwealth Games, where he won the gold medal in the Men's 50 m Freestyle S7.
 He announced his retirement from swimming at the games.

 Recognition

 Levy was awarded a Medal of the Order of Australia in the 2014 Australia Day Honours "for service to sport as a Gold Medallist at the London 2012 Paralympic Games."
-In 2015, he was named Athlte of the Year with a Disability at the New South Wales Sport Awards.
+In 2015, he was named Athlete of the Year with a Disability at the New South Wales Sport Awards.
 In October 2018, he was named Swimming Australia's Paralympic Program Swimmer of the Year.
 In November 2021, he received a New South Wales Institute of Sport Academic Excellence Award.
 He was named the 2021 Sport NSW Athlete of the Year with a Disability.
+In November 2023, Levy was inducted into the University of Canberra Sports Walk of Fame.